lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 README
 ================
-2023-05-18
+2023-06-05

-# Quantifying Isoform Diversity with lrRNA-Seq in Mouse Brain
+# Quantifying Isoform-Level Diversity with lrRNA-Seq in WT Mouse Brain

+## Authors

+Emma Jones, TC Howton, Victoria Flanary, and Brittany Lasseigne.

 ## Purpose

 The purpose of this project is to analyze Oxford Nanopore RNA sequencing from four wildtype mouse brain regions balanced for sex, to assay isoform usage differences across brain region and sex.

-## Dependencies

-“Dependencies” Include a code chunk (if relevant) on what your project depends on.
-Currently: nextflow, gffread

 ## Scripts